bencodezen/vue-enterprise-boilerplate/docs/development.md

 * [Node](https://nodejs.org/en/) (at least the latest LTS)
 * [Yarn](https://yarnpkg.com/lang/en/docs/install/) (at least 1.0)

-Then update `src/app.config.js` to suit your application.
+Then update the following files to suit your application:

+* `src/app.config.js` (provides metadata about your app)
+* `.circleci/config.yml` (assuming you want to automatically [deploy to production](production.md) with continuous integration)

 ## Installation